-The National Park Service and our partner, National Cherry Blossom Festival. are proud to offer a wide variety of events and activities during the Cherry Blossom Festival including the Blossom Kite Festival, Japanese Street Festival, Captial Waterfront Fireworks during the Petalpalooza event, National Cherry Blossom Festival Parade, and more.
+The National Park Service and our partner National Cherry Blossom Festival are proud to offer a wide variety of events and activities during the Cherry Blossom Festival including the Blossom Kite Festival, Japanese Street Festival, Captial Waterfront Fireworks during the Petalpalooza event, National Cherry Blossom Festival Parade, and more.

 The Blossom Kite Festival soars into spring and kicks off the kite flying season with five areas to explore and enjoy.
 Open kite flying is welcome on the public field.
 Bring your own kite, or children can make a kite to fly at an activity station (while supplies last).

-Join the NCSS and the National Park Service for the traditional lighting of the Japanese Stone Lantern, located among the Cherry Blossom trees on the Tidal Basin in Washington DC.
-The Stone Latern Lighting Ceremony includes remarks by top US officials and Japanese diplomats, traditional songs and music.
+Join the National Conference of State Societies and the National Park Service for the traditional lighting of the Japanese Stone Lantern located among the cherry blossom trees on the Tidal Basin in Washington DC.
+The Stone Lantern Lighting Ceremony includes remarks by top US officials and Japanese diplomats, traditional songs and music.

 Constitution Avenue from 7th to 17th Street NW